Hugo Weaving: 2011–present

 The busy actor joined the cast of three forthcoming Australian films in summer 2012.
 The Western-tinged police thriller Mystery Road, written and directed by Ivan Sen, began filming in June 2012.
 Weaving appeared in the prison drama Healing for director Craig Monahan, with whom he previously made The Interview (1998) and Peaches (2005).
 He appeared in a segment of the Australian anthology film The Turning, based on Tim Winton's collection of linked stories, entitled "The Commission", directed by David Wenham.
 He ended 2013 co-starring with Richard Roxburgh and Philip Quast in Samuel Beckett's Waiting For Godot, for the Sydney Theatre Company.

 In the spring of 2013, Weaving reprised the Agent Smith role for a General Electric television commercial for their "Brilliant Machines" innovations in healthcare management technology, which was slated to air during a break from 13 April's edition of Saturday Night Live, and subsequently continued to receive multiple airings on major cable networks.

 From 26 July to 27 September 2014, Weaving played the titular role of Sydney Theatre Company's production of Macbeth.
 In an unusual treatment of the Shakespearian tragedy by young Sydney director Kip Williams, Weaving's performance was described by Peter Gotting of The Guardian as "the role of his career".

 In October 2015, Weaving joined the cast of the film adaption of Craig Silvey's novel Jasper Jones.
 In 2018, Weaving starred as Thaddeus Valentine in Mortal Engines.
 In the same year, he appeared alongside Benedict Cumberbatch in the miniseries Patrick Melrose.
 In 2020, Weaving starred as Alfred in Tony Kushner's adaptation of The Visit.
 Since 2021, Weaving has starred as Glen Mathieson in the Australian intergenerational drama series Love Me.
 In 2024, Weaving played character Frank Harkness in season 4 of Slow Horses.

+In February 2026, Weaving was named as the lead for SBS drama series The Airport Chaplain.
+On 23 April 2026, Weaving was announced as part of the cast for Paramount+ series Dalliance.
+On 23 June 2026, it was announced that Weaving had joined the production of The Great White a television production for ABC set to air in 2027.

-Other roles
+Other ventures

 In 2004, Weaving became an ambassador for Australian animal rights organisation Voiceless, the animal protection institute.
 He attends events, promotes Voiceless in interviews, and assists in their judging of annual grants recipients.

-As of 2022, Weaving is on the board of the Adelaide Film Festival.
+Since 2020 and as of 2026, Weaving is on the board of the Adelaide Film Festival.